About The Main Idea

 How can a summary contain all of the ideas of a book?

-Education books often contain a few large ideas, and then a number of examples and explanations of those points.
-THE MAIN IDEA identifies and highlights those key ideas and then provides some of the details to help you understand those concepts and how to apply them.
-The summary will then point you to certain sections and pages of the book so you can learn more.
+Education books often contain a few large ideas, and then provide a number of examples and explanations of those points.
+THE MAIN IDEA highlights those key ideas and then provides enough of the details and examples to make you feel like you’ve read the book.

 Can I send copies of THE MAIN IDEA’s summaries to colleagues?

 THE MAIN IDEA’s summaries are copyrighted, and may not be copied or distributed without our permission.
-However, there is an option to subscribe as a group so the summaries will be shared with an entire department or administrative team.
+However, there is an option to subscribe as a group so the summaries will be shared with an entire department, administrative team, organization, or all of the leaders in a district.

 Do you still have an unanswered question?